Proton: Stability

-Experiments at the Super-Kamiokande detector in Japan gave lower limits for proton mean lifetime of 1.6×10^34 years for decay to an antimuon and a neutral pion, and 2.4×10^34 years for decay to a positron and a neutral pion.
+The mean lifetime measures decay to any product.
+Lifetimes for decay to specific products is also measured.
+For example, experiments at the Super-Kamiokande detector in Japan gave lower limits for proton mean lifetime of 1.6×10^34 years for decay to an antimuon and a neutral pion, and 2.4×10^34 years for decay to a positron and a neutral pion.